to home page

 We dig a sewage pit at camp, burn our paper waste and add biodegradable waste to assist the decomposition process.
 Our Local Leaders carry a tent peg (which doubles as a makeshift shovel) on our walks.

-social – its all about respect …
+SOCIAL – its all about respect …

 We limit the size of our groups to minimize environmental and social impact.